- Transactions are proposals to update the ledger

 A transaction can contain any number of inputs, outputs and references of any type:

-- They can include many different state types (e.g. both cash and bonds)
+- They can include many different state types (states may represent cash or bonds, for example)

 - They can be issuances (have zero inputs) or exits (have zero outputs)

-- They can merge or split fungible assets (e.g. combining a $2 state and a $5 state into a $7 cash state)
+- They can merge or split fungible assets (for example, they may combine a $2 state and a $5 state into a $7 cash state)

-Transactions are atomic: either all the transaction’s proposed changes are accepted, or none are.
+Transactions are atomic; either all of the transaction’s proposed changes are accepted, or none are.